alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 ### DCAT/data.json fields

 When using [DCAT](https://www.w3.org/TR/vocab-dcat/), it’s common to use additional fields or predicates from other vocabularies.
-Data.gov.uk will accept [additional fields or predicates](dcat) from other vocabularies.
+The data.gov.uk directory will accept [additional fields or predicates](dcat) from other vocabularies.

 DCAT is suitable for linked data systems, but you may find data.json is more suitable for less complex datasets.
-The data.json format has the fields data.gov.uk needs from DCAT, but removes the namespace prefixes and uses the well-known JSON syntax.
+The data.json format has the fields the data.gov.uk directory needs from DCAT, but removes the namespace prefixes and uses the well-known JSON syntax.
 This has the benefits of DCAT but is generally easier to produce.

 Although CKAN supports DCAT for the core fields, it is recommended to harvest from a CKAN using the CKAN harvester.
 This is because custom fields often do not map well to DCAT fields and can vary from portal to portal.